 Although there are many different FICO® scores, they are calculated similarly and are usually broken down like this:

-- 30% is your amount owed, which is how much debt you have in relation to your available credit.
+- 30% is your amount owed, or how much debt you have in relation to your available credit.
 The less debt you owe, the better your score.

 - 15% is the length of your credit history, which includes how long you have had credit and the average age of your accounts.

-- 10% is new credit in your name.
+- 10% is new credit.
 This includes recent applications for credit.
 A hard inquiry can reduce your score for up to six months.

 - 10% is having a mix of credit types.
 Revolving credit like auto loans, mortgages, and credit cards improve your score.

-The same criteria applies to other credit score models, although they are weighted differently.
-This means your FICO® scores and other credit scores will probably be similar.
+The same criteria apply to other credit score models, although they are weighted differently.

-Factors that do not contribute to calculating your score include your age, gender, salary, race, religion, nationality, or marital status.
+Factors that do not contribute to calculating your score include your age, address, gender, occupation, salary, employment history, race, religion, nationality, or marital status.
 However, when it comes to approving an application for credit, lenders may look at your income or job.

-Unlike getting your credit reports (which you can receive annually for free at www.freeannualcreditreport.com for each of the three bureaus), you will have to order your FICO scores through the bureaus, a third party site, or Fair Isaac's site at MyFico.com.
-FICO®'s website also offer score tracking and goal setting tools.
+Unlike acquiring your credit reports, you will have to order your FICO® scores through the bureaus, a third party site, or Fair Isaac's site at MyFico.com.

-If you order your FICO® scores at Equifax, Experian, and TransUnion, you will have to pay $19.95 per score and you will only be provided with the score from each individual bureau.
-Your scores will be different at each bureau since your credit information varies with each bureau.
+If you order your FICO® scores at Equifax, Experian, and TransUnion, you will have to pay $19.95 per score from each individual bureau.
+Each of your three scores will be different since your credit information varies with each bureau.

-Some banks and credit card issuers (including Bank of America, Citybank, and Discover) provide their customers with one or all monthly FICO scores for free.
+Some banks and credit card issuers (including Bank of America, Citibank, and Discover) provide their customers with one or all monthly FICO® scores for free.